GammaFec/Gamma/README.md

 ## Styled Components

 We will use Styled Components to style the app.
 We should name the styled components in PascalCase with the word "Styled" followed by a descriptive name, i.e. StyledTitle, StyledContainer, StyledButton, etc.

+## Styles

+-   We use all logos/images in SGV, no libraries for that
+-   We have common/styles file, in there we put all fontSizes, colors and all that are reusable in scss.